What if I told you that you could bake delicious chocolate cookies with only 25 ingredients AND 4 ingredients?

 Pumpkin is a magical ingredient that will stay soft when baked, and is very mild in flavor.
 In this recipes. , it replaces the need for that you’d find in most other

-If you do not have access to canned pumpkin, there is not a great replacement for it.
 Unsweetened applesauce is a popular low-calorie ingredient, but it would not give these cookies the structure we need.
-You can check out my Nutella Cookies if you do not have canned pumpkin, since that one DOES use applesauce!
+You can check out my if you do not have canned pumpkin since that one DOES use applesauce!
+Nutella Cookies

-If you wanted them to be sweeter, you can always add additional sweetener!
+If you wanted them to be sweeter, you can always add additional sweetener.

 I use substitute to sweeten these cookies.
 If you only have regular , you can definitely use that, but these cookies will be much higher calorie in that case.